IanFinlayson/exploring-cs/chapter01.md

 case is usually not very interesting.
 Here we will focus on the worst case.

-Let\'s consider algorithm 1 first (the one that just starts at 1, then 2, then 3, etc.).
-If we are playing the game between 1 and 100, what\'s the most number of guesses that the algorithm could take?
-Clearly the worst case is that the other player chose 100 as his or her number, because that would be the algorithm\'s last guess.
+Let's consider algorithm 1 first (the one that just starts at 1, then 2, then 3, etc.).
+If we are playing the game between 1 and 100, what's the most number of guesses that the algorithm could take?
+Clearly the worst case is that the other player chose 100 as his or her number, because that would be the algorithm's last guess.
 In this case, we would have to make 100 guesses before we get it right.
 If we were playing between 1 and 1,000 then we would need 1,000 guesses in the worst case.

 Analyzing algorithm 2 is more complicated.
-The worst case with this algorithm is that we never \"get lucky\" by guessing the number correctly until we are 100% sure of what it is.
+The worst case with this algorithm is that we never "get lucky" by guessing the number correctly until we are 100% sure of what it is.
 We are only 100% sure when we have narrowed down the range to 1 number, and min and max are the same value.
 Below is an example of when this could happen: